OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 Note - you can also download gitter to your desktop and chat through the app

 ### When to use GitHub
 [Back to top](#welcome-to-lesson-2)

 It can be tricky to figure out what technologies to use for what kinds of purposes.
-Below is an oversimplification, but hopefully useful.
+The table below is a simplified matrix comparing different systems for collaboratively working on documents and versions.

 #### When to use GitHub for managing versions your (text or data) documents